 ROOMING PLAN

-Trek Alaska will be staying in rental homes, cabins and campsites during the trip.
+Trek Alaska will be staying in rental homes, cabins, and campsites during the trip.
 All participants will be provided sleeping bags and pads.
 Four person tents will also be provided when camping.
 All participants are asked to bring their own travel pillows with at least one extra pillowcase.
 Please note, while beds will be available in some locations, participants should be prepared to sleep in their sleeping bags often throughout the trip.
 The Trek Alaska group is intentionally kept small, as such all participants will be able to easily and quickly locate staff at every lodging location (and can also identify their rooms by a door hanger with “STAFF” and the BBYO Passport Logo on either side).
 Unlike typical hotels or motels, participants will not have to keep track of keys or room numbers.

 The trip includes four nights of camping in state or federal campgrounds.
 Our campsites include picnic tables, outhouses, hand-pumps for water, and level tent sites.
 Minimal hiking will be required to reach these spectacular and remote campsites.
 Simple meals will be prepared on propane camping stoves and and lots of snacks will be available!
 Bear safety protocol will be strictly enforced.
 This will be a fabulous introduction to back-country camping without pushing anyone too far out of their comfort zone.
 Our non-camping accommodations will be modern lodge-style facilities with bathrooms, showers, and kitchens.